 A digital dashboard could be the missing key to the success of your organisation.
 But what is a digital dashboard?
-It is an electronic screen that presents Key Performance Indicators (KPIs), metrics, and statistics in a clear and concise visual format.
+Sometimes called a TV dashboard, it is an electronic screen that presents Key Performance Indicators (KPIs), metrics, and statistics in a clear and concise visual format.
 Making these metrics accessible and visually pleasing could support you in achieving your business strategy and growing your organisation.

 In this blog, we have highlighted 3 important reasons why a digital dashboard at your organisation could help you increase efficiency, simplify the sharing of metrics, and achieve your goals.